AlwaysWannaFly21/csv-parser-test/README.md

 3. I will send a connectionString in a mail.
 4. Build the project. (or use a docker)
 5. Run the project.

+### **Performance**
+If we had to work with 10GB file, for really large datasets, we might want to look into distributed processing frameworks like **Apache Spark** or **Hadoop**.
+These tools are designed to handle big data and can process large files more efficiently than a single machine.